-IPP will conduct the HAV task per Directive 5000.6 Revision 1
+IPP will conduct the HAV task per FSIS Directive 5000.6.

-Because compliance with the regulations is prerequisite for products under the exemption, IPP are to verify compliance with all canning regulations during the HAV task.
+Because compliance with the regulations is a prerequisite for products under the exemption, IPP are to verify compliance with all canning regulations during the HAV task.
 To do this, they will review records and make observations.
 In the absence of existing documentation supporting compliance, IPP must gather additional information.
 For example, if a canning regulation has not been verified recently enough to determine compliance, IPP must verify that regulation.

-Once the additional information has been gathered, IPP will assess the information, and determine whether it provides overall support for the decision in the HA that microbial hazards are NRLTO. ...READ BULLET 3.
+Once the additional information has been gathered, IPP will assess the information and determine whether it provides overall support for the decision in the HA that microbial hazards are NRLTO.

-Concerns about the adequacy of the food safety system should be discussed with Supervisor.
+Concerns about the adequacy of the food safety system should be discussed with the Supervisor.
 An EIAO may be assigned to conduct an FSA.

-The HACCP Verification task is performed the same way for products produced under the exemption (ie not under a HACCP plan but through compliance with the canning regs).
+The HACCP Verification task is performed the same way for products produced under the exemption (i.e., not under a HACCP plan but through compliance with the canning regulations).

 Expectation: Verify all canning regulations at least once during the year.
-If no changes, 311 Recall and 310 Training would probably be done only once.
-Other regs could be verified much more often depending on the situation.
-Focus on regs with greatest potential public health impact.
+If no changes, Recall Training would probably be done only once.
+Other regulations could be verified much more often, depending on the situation.
+Focus on regulations with the greatest potential public health impact.

-If on patrol, may not have time to do more than one requirement before going to other plants.
-Have a tracking system for regulations verified-could use Inspector Notes in PHIS.
+If on patrol, IPP may not have time to verify more than one requirement before going to other plants.
+Have a tracking system for regulations verified-for example, use Inspector Notes in PHIS.

-Specifications, procedures, and criteria for venting and IT must be met.
+Specifications, procedures, and criteria for venting and I.T. must be met.

-Process times and temps are typical CLs at retort CCP.
+Process times and temperatures are typical CLs at the retort CCP.
 Time-temperature data is obtained from monitoring the CCP.
-Other canning regulations can be verified during processing such as simultaneous readings of the MIG and the chart temps.
+Other canning regulations can be verified during processing, such as simultaneous readings of the MIG and the chart temperatures.

 All canning regulations must be met in HACCP facilities.
-Many other regulations must be verified-recall plan, training, container closure examinations, posting processes, annual audits, etc.
+Many other regulations must be Verified, such as recall plan, training, container closure examinations, posting processes, annual audits, etc.

 EIAOs have critical roles in canning establishments.
-They perform in-depth food safety assessments to determine the adequacy of the plant's food safety system especially in response to illness outbreaks or spoilage incidents.
+They perform in-depth food safety assessments to determine the adequacy of the plant's food safety system, especially in response to illness outbreaks or spoilage incidents.